MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`signMethod`** - **Override Using**<br>
 `string`.
 Allowed values: `file` (File Contents), `id` (Identifiers).
 Default value: `file`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If the build should use a signing or provisioning method that is different than the default, choose that method here.
-Choose 'File Contents' to use a P12 certificate and provisioning profile.
-Choose 'Identifiers' to retrieve signing settings from the default Keychain and pre-installed profiles.
-Leave the corresponding fields blank if you do not wish to override default build settings.
+Use this input if the build uses a signing or provisioning method that is different than the default.
+Choose `File Contents` to use a P12 certificate and provisioning profile.
+Choose `Identifiers` to retrieve signing settings from the default keychain and pre-installed profiles.
+Leave the corresponding fields blank if you do not wish to override the default build settings.
 <!-- :::editable-content-end::: -->
 <br>